-Above, we describe the benefits that generated test code provides during development activities and during maintenance activities.
-In that context, maintenance activities are defined as being those that occur after a generated system is delivered to the customer and, in fact, performed by the customer, not the developer.
-The bulk of our experience with systems generated by MODEST is with development activities performed during the creation of a few prototype systems.
+In the previous section we describe the benefits that generated test code has during development activities and during maintenance activities.
+In that context, maintenance activities are assumed to be those that occur after a generated system is delivered to the customer and, in fact, performed by the customer, not the developer.

-As the design of the family of systems matures and the artifact template code stabilizes, the subtlety of bugs being found increases.
-Additionally, as MODEST supports more advanced features, occasionally these features interact in subtle ways when operating in domains with higher complexity.
+To the developers, the primary benefits of the generated test code is at development time.
+As the design of the family of systems matured and the artifact template code stabilized, the subtlety of bugs that were being found increased.
+Additionally, more advanced features were being added to the systems, and occasionally these features interacted in subtle ways when operating in domains with higher complexity.

-One such advanced feature is support for cascading deletes in the management EJB layer (see Figure 5).
-This feature allows a managed-object instance and all other instances reachable from it across explicit relationships to be deleted with a single method call.
-For example, in the domain specified in Figure 3, a Car instance and all of the Driver instances associated with it can be deleted by a single cascading delete operation.
+One advanced feature that was added was support for cascading deletes at the management EJB layer (see Figure 5).
+The intent of this feature was to allow the deletion of a managed-object instance and all other instances reachable across explicit relationships.
+For example, in the domain specified in Figure 3, a Car instance and all of the Driver instances associated with it could be deleted by a single cascading delete operation.
 During an atomic delete operation, logic in the management layer ensures that an object cannot be deleted if it will leave a parent object with an unsatisfied relationship.
 However, during cascading deletes this check is disabled, since it is known that the parent object will be deleted immediately after the child object is deleted.
-One of the prototype systems has a fairly complex domain model, and initially the integration tests that exercise cascading deletes failed.
-By making incremental changes to the domain specification, regenerating the system, and rerunning the integration tests, developers traced the problem back to the section of the management EJB artifact template that disabled the relationship checks during cascading deletes.